impress-org/.github/README.md

 A `labels.json` file is included to streamline synchronization of GitHub labels across multiple repositories.

+### How to Synchronize Labels

 1. Install [github-label-sync](https://github.com/Financial-Times/github-label-sync#command-line-interface)

 ```
 npm install -g github-label-sync
 ```

-2. Generate a [GitHub personal access token](https://github.com/settings/tokens)).
+2. Generate a [GitHub personal access token](https://github.com/settings/tokens).
 Be sure to allow the "repo" scope.

 3. Perform a dry run to safely preview the result of synchronizing labels in the next step.